tetor/tetor.github.io/README.md

 - checkout develop br.
 Don't write at master.
 - Create page; plz read hugo's doc.
+  You can only edit content/ or static/
 - Don't commit directly to master branch and don't create master br copy in local.

 ## how to deploy

 ```
+$ git push origin develop
 $ make deploy
 ```